Grotto Canyon is popular for hiking, ice climbing and rock climbing in Bow Valley, Alberta, Canada.

-Grotto Canyon, located at the east base of Grotto Mountain, is a short drive west of Calgary, Alberta.
+Grotto Canyon, located at the east base of Grotto Mountain, is a short drive west of Calgary, Alberta, Canada.
 The exit from the TransCanada Highway passes through Morley to a left turn onto the more leisurely, scenic drive along Hwy 1A past Yamnuska and the Hamlet of Exshaw to park in the Grotto Mountain Day Use Area at Grotto Pond.
 It is a beautiful picnic area and the Grotto Creek trail-head is obvious.

 Note: Following the impact of the June 2013 floods the Grotto Canyon ice walk is nothing similar to what is illustrated here.
 Rock has largely replaced ice.

 Crampons on hiking boots will avoid problems navigating the slick, well trampled, 1.1 KM (¾ mile) access trail to the entrance of Grotto Canyon.
 The hiking crampons are pressed into service immediately as the hike proceeds over icy trail and a steep-walled drainage.

 The narrow trail changes to slick road prior to passing the busy and noisy Baymag #2 Mineral Processing Facility.
 A short distance further, the trail-head is clearly signed and the short trek begins through mixed forest to the edge of the next drainage emanating from the entrance to Grotto Canyon.

 The sunny conditions may not continue much longer.
 There are snowstorms at higher elevations over Canmore and Banff National Park.
 Grotto Mountain looms large above the immediate field of vision with frozen Grotto Creek below.
 There is an option to scramble down to the creek, or to take the trail up and over to a more gentle approach to the Grotto Canyon Ice Walk.